CartoDB/documentation/app/content/faqs/categories/builder.md

 * Pick a table or tileset from one of your active connections to cloud data warehouses
 * Add data resulting from applying a custom SQL Query.
 You can also leverage the SQL functions available in CARTO’s [Analytics Toolbox](https://docs.carto.com/carto-user-manual/maps/add-source/#custom-queries-using-the-analytics-toolbox).
 * Importing data from a local or remote file.
-Right now we currently support GeoJSON and Shapefiles (in a zip package), and soon also CSV files.
+Right now we currently support GeoJSON, Shapefile (in a zip package), and CSV files.
+We're working to support more formats in the future.

 ---